-For me, there is very little that can beat the feeling of climbing into bed at night with a good book and having the stresses of the day melt away with each word that’s read.
+For me, there is very little that can beat the feeling of climbing into bed at night with a good book and having the stresses of the day melt away with each word.

 My relationship with books and stories began with my parents.
-They had started reading to me and telling me stories that they would make up off the tops of their heads about as soon as I was born and I began to learn to read myself from around the age of four.
+As soon as I was old enough to understand, they began reading to me and telling me stories that they’d make up, and then I began to learn to read myself from around the age of four.

 My poor mum and dad.
 They were probably tired of reading about Ebeneezer Scrooge and his hatred for Christmas every single night.
 But because they knew it was my favourite, they would read Charles Dickens’ A Christmas Carol to me over and over again.
 Then when I could finally read it myself (which admittedly took a while – there are a lot of big words in there), they had to put up with me reading it to them!

 I have always loved reading, and when I was the awkward, overweight kid at school with no confidence (before I became the awkward, overweight adult with a bit more confidence that I am today), I would use my books as a means of escaping the bullies who hounded me mercilessly.

 I would read stories such as The Twits by Roald Dahl over and over again, and it became one of my favourites.

 It’s a brilliant story of two hateful, retired circus trainers who try to open the very first upside down monkey circus and try to catch birds to make pie by covering tree branches with glue.
 They are wicked not only to the animals but also to each other and set pranks on one another in a show of their mutual hatred.